-The final quarter of 2018 for small businesses didn’t exactly present the best outcome.
+The final quarter of 2018 for small businesses didn’t present the best outcome

 Court actions and judgments across Australia (except WA) have increased significantly in the 4th quarter of 2018 in comparison to the previous year.
 In addition, the average payment default value and cancelled unincorporated entities have increased.

 New South Wales and South Australian court actions and judgements have seen their first significant increase in over a year.
 Victoria has seen the largest increase in court actions and judgements in comparison to previous quarters.
 Since the last quarter, court actions have jumped up to 67% from 10% and judgements to 79% from 20%.
 During Quarter 4, 2017, both court actions and judgements were down 34%.

 The average payment default value has increased from the third quarter of 2018 by 30% – the largest increase in over a year.
 Last year they were down by 70%.
 Cancelled unincorporated entities have risen by 31% from the previous year when they were down by 8%.

 It’s not all doom and gloom.
 New bankruptcies across Australia have only decreased by 1% in comparison with last year.
 Victoria, Western Australia and Queensland saw the biggest decrease.
 Likewise, insolvencies have decreased by 11% in comparison to Quarter 3, 2018.
 They have decreased by 18% in comparison to Quarter 4, 2017.